mend/renovate-ce-ee/docs/rbac.md

 The RBAC API requires a very low privileged personal access tokens by design - it only needs to confirm that the user is a member of the organization, and read metadata about repositories to confirm the user's access rights.

-> [!NOTE]
-> Fine-grained personal access tokens can only be created for a single Resource Owner at a time.
->
-> If you need access to multiple organizations, you will need one fine-grained personal access token per organization.
->
-> If using an API that requires access to multiple organizations (such as the "System Libyears" API), using a Personal Access Token (Classic) is recommended.

 When [creating a new Fine-grained personal access token](https://github.com/settings/personal-access-tokens/new), you will need to:

-- Specify the organization you wish to access with this token
+- Specify the organization or user you wish to access with this token as the "Resource Owner"
 - Specify access to `All repositories` or `Only select repositories`
   - This can also be "Only select repositories" for a subset of Private/Internal repositories that you would like to interact with
   - Public repositories are always included